 While most accidents involving these violations are attributed to those specific acts, the underlying cause is often the driving habits of certain people, who, by being unpredictable and erratic, create a hazard for other drivers.
 In some cases, by forcing other people to react to their disruptive behavior, aggressive drivers may even cause accidents involving other vehicles without being involved themselves.
 Moreover, aggressive drivers, by their behavior, may provoke the anger and aggressive tendencies of other drivers, leading to incidents of “road rage” that endanger everyone in the vicinity.

 When the behavior of an aggressive driver leads to an accident, they may be held liable to the people whom they injured in a negligence claim.
+An aggressive driving accident attorney can help San Antonio residents pursue this action.
 Negligence is a type of civil cause of action that involves four separate elements, all of which must be present in order to make a successful claim.
 For an aggressive driving accident, the claim would start by asserting that the defendant driver owed a duty to the plaintiff (the injured party) and other users of the road to use reasonable care in the operation of their vehicle.
 The plaintiff would proceed by establishing that the defendant driver breached their duty of care with an aggressive driving behavior, and the breach caused an accident involving the plaintiff.
 Finally, the plaintiff would need to provide evidence illustrating their damages.